jikurata/runesmith/readme.md

 </body>
 ```
 ## Version History
+**v0.0.2**
+- Absolute filepaths are resolved to the project root directory

 **v0.0.1**
 - Path resolution between the current directory and current filepath accounts for sequential "sameness" in the filepaths